erizov/Professor/semester_1/lecture_12_string_algorithms/kmp/README.md

 1. Implement Kmp from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A string matching algorithm that uses a precomputed failure function to avoid unnecessary character comparisons when searching for patterns.
+A string matching strategy that uses a precomputed failure function to avoid unnecessary character comparisons when searching for patterns.
 Addresses efficiently finding pattern occurrences in text.
 Example: Finding 'ABABC' in 'ABABABCABABC' without rechecking matched characters.
 Operates by building a prefix table that indicates where to resume matching after a mismatch.

 **Key Characteristics:**
 - **Time Complexity**: Varies